With summer winding down in Huntingburg, now is a good time to get a head start on air conditioner maintenance.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a few items:
+You’ll only need a handful of things:

 • Wet-dry vacuum and hose with a soft brush attachment